Estimated reading time: 6 minutes

 - If you’ve got a compost bin at home, they tend to break down very quickly and even if you don’t have a compost bin, you can bury them in your garden, and they’ll still decompose.

-When you’re using a loofah sponge as part of your skincare routine, we recommend avoiding using them on the face as the fibres are often too harsh for facial skin.
-Similarly, you should avoid using a loofah sponge on skin that’s already irritated, damaged, or sensitive, as the rough fibres can make this worse, particularly if you’re using the sponge dry.
-You should also avoid using a loofah on your genital area or areas that you’ve shaved within the last few days.
+You should avoid using the FibrePod on skin that’s already irritated, damaged, or very sensitive, as the fibres can make this worse, particularly if you’re using the sponge dry.
+You should also avoid using the FibrePod on your genital area or areas that you’ve shaved within the last few days.

 One of the most important things you need to remember when you’re using a loofah sponge is to regularly replace them every three to four weeks to avoid bacterial growth.

-We recommend that when you’re done using your loofah, you wring it out thoroughly before hanging it outside of your shower to dry.
-Ideally, you should hang your loofah somewhere cool and dry, and allow it to dry thoroughly before using it again.
+We recommend that when you’re done using your FibrePod, you wring it out thoroughly before hanging it outside of your shower to dry.
+Ideally, you should hang your FibrePod somewhere cool and dry, and allow it to dry thoroughly before using it again.

 The FibrePod: A 10-year Journey that Started with a Ring